kevingeronimo/leetcode/189-rotate-array/NOTES.md

 - Ill take another look at this.
 Guessing the two pointer method is what im supposed to be using?
 - Forgot about this algo.
 Is simple but slow.
 I'll rewrite it.
+- New solution is a little faster but uses more memory...
+I'll overlook this for now.